zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann-configuration.md

 }
 ```
 ### Raw vector Sparse ANN query
 In addition, you can also prepare sparse vectors in advance so that you can send a raw vector as a query.
-Please note that you should use tokens with integer IDs here instead of raw text.
+Please note that you should use tokens in a form of Integer here instead of raw text.
 ```json
 GET /seismic-documents/_search
 {